Local SEO | September 13, 2016

-Local Quick Wins: 7 Ways to Improve Your Local SEO
+Local Quick Wins: 7 Local SEO Tips to Improve Your Local SEO

 But local SEO needn’t be a headache.
 Here are my seven simple steps to fixing up your local search visibility: